Living History Programs

 All events are free to the public, but normal entrance fees to apply.
 No signup is necessary.
 Please dress for the elements as most programs take place outside.
 Please check back frequently as we continue to add events.
 Are you interested in becoming a living historian, or are you part of a reenactment group who wants to support our program?
 Contact the Living History Coordinator for more information.

-Cannon Demonstrations:Experience the power and learn from the crews who fired the 12lb Napoleon Cannons.
+Echoes of the Battlefield (Cannon Demonstrations):Experience the power and learn from the crews who fired the 12lb Napoleon Cannons.

 Learn more about what it takes to fire Civil War Artillery.